 Why Does It Feel Like Dentists are Always Pushing X-rays?

-We will quickly and safely perform the X-rays, review the results and offer a treatment recommendation based on our findings.
+We will quickly and safely perform X-rays, review the results, and offer a treatment recommendation based on our findings.
 If a patient has any concerns or questions before or after an X-ray procedure, just ask your dental technician.

 The Bottom Line on Dental X-Ray Safety